The Last Empire

 expectation and tension

 With it I created a short sequence where an enemy helicopter flies past, signaling that action is about pick up.
-Shortly after this, and dealing with the first enemy a flare gets shot in the sky to increase the tension, but also to create a moment of change.
+Shortly after this, after dealing with the first enemy a flare gets shot in the sky to increase the tension, but also to create a moment of change in color.

 Closing thoughts

-Working with combat space is a bundle of joy.
-There are many challenges, design choices, and flavors to sprinkle.
+Working with combat space is a very enjoyable.
+There are many challenges, design choices, and variations to explore.
 Overall, I’m happy with the level.
-One of my reflections is that some of the space felt much the same.
-With more time, I would change some of the combat spaces to be more different and not just shift from having the player on an advantage.
-To then having the enemies on the advantage.
-I would also go in and make sure to give the space more contrast between the enemies and the environment.
-Some areas became too “noisy” and could sometimes prove a challenge for the player to spot the enemies.
+One of my reflections is that some of the space felt too similar.
+With more time, I would change some of the combat spaces to be more different and not just shift from having the player at an advantage to then having the enemies on the advantage.
+I would also go in and make sure to give more contrast between the enemies and the environment.
+Some areas became too “noisy” and could make it difficult for the player to spot the enemies.

 Working with the AI and finding tricks to make them feel more “smart” was a challenge.
-However, I have learnt a lot about how to think where the enemy in a combat space should be able to move and not.
-Having constant rush of enemies towards the player feels stupid and “gamey”.
-I learnt to use blockers for the navigation plane to construct AI paths that makes more sense and also gives the player hidden space where the enemy is less likely to venture.
+However, I’ve learned a lot about how to think about where enemies in a combat space should and shouldn’t be able to move.
+Having a constant rush of enemies towards the player feels stupid and artificial.
+I learned to use volume blockers for the navigation plane to construct AI paths that makes more sense and also gives the player hidden areas where the enemy are less likely to venture.